WeldingBitsAndBytes/plasma-thc-flexihal/README.md

 isolation amplifier is powered by another isolation DC-DC converter fed from the main DC-DC converter.
 This secondary 5V DC-DC converter also provides power for the MCU.

-The MCU is intended to be something like an Arduino Nano.
-Almost any other MCU would work but these are cheap, small, and just fine for this application.
+The MCU is intended to be something like an Arduino Micro which has the correct differential ADC hardware.

 ## Voltage Sender